-After four weeks of Lyme disease, your body may create antibodies against
+After 4 weeks of Lyme disease, your body may create antibodies against

 the infection.
-Your doctor may look for these antibodies with a blood test.
+A blood test may help look for these antibodies.
 The blood test cannot confirm or rule out Lyme disease.
 Instead, the results of the blood test will be used in combination with your symptoms and personal history to make a diagnosis.

 To relieve pain from chronic arthritis you doctor may recommend:

 To help reduce the chance of Lyme disease:

 If you live or are visiting northeastern, northwestern, mid-Atlantic, or upper north-central regions of the United States and northwestern California:

 Insect repellent can help prevent tick bites.
 Repellents containing DEET can be applied to clothes and exposed skin.

 that have permethrin can be applied to pants, socks, and shoes, but not to skin.
 Repellents can cause eye irritation and skin reactions.
 Be sure to read the label for instructions on application, including:

 Deer ticks are unlikely to pass the infection unless they are in contact with the skin for at least 24 hours.
 After spending time outdoors in a high risk area:

 by doing the following: